corybrunson/ggalluvial/README.md

 remotes::install_github("corybrunson/ggalluvial", ref = "optimization")
 ```

+Note, however, that this branch has not kept pace with the `master`
+branch or with recent upgrades on CRAN.

 ## Usage

 ### Example

-Here is how to generate an alluvial diagram representation of the
+Here is how to generate an alluvial plot representation of the
 multi-dimensional categorical dataset of passengers on the Titanic:

 ``` r